0x1eef/portzap/README.md

 ## About

-portzap is a utility for managing the HardenedBSD ports tree. portzap is designed to allow regular user accounts who belong to the `_portzap` group to create and update a transient copy of the HardenedBSD ports tree, which can then be installed into the `/usr/ports/` directory by root.
+The portzap utility manages the HardenedBSD ports tree.
+The utility is designed to allow regular user accounts who belong to the `_portzap` group to create and update a transient copy of the HardenedBSD ports tree, which can then be installed into the `/usr/ports/` directory by root.
 Once the initial installation